 In order to move beyond a naïve version of the sentiment that games can be art, it will be necessary for each person who holds to that position to be comfortable with the notions that not all games necessarily are art, and that many games that seem like art to them will seem to not be art to someone else.

 The fact of the matter is that games themselves, as a whole, as a medium, are an edge case in this conversation.
 I would be hard-pressed to come up with even one example of a professional film or a published novel that actually fails to meet the definition of art I’ve employed here—but as you saw two sections ago, I was able to rattle off a list of such games with relatively little effort, and I think opinions on the artistic status of particular games can vary widely from player to player.
-In effect, at least in these early decades of game studies, one will have to be not only what John Crowe Ransom called ‘an ontological critic but also a patient and magnanimous critic.
+In effect, at least in these early decades of game studies, one will have to be not only what John Crowe Ransom called ‘an ontological critic,’ but also a patient and magnanimous critic.
 It’s anyone’s guess which of those it’s harder to be . . .

 Your objections may include: that my definition of art is too broad, and by relying so heavily on subjectivity it technically still allows anyone to say that anything is art; that my definition doesn’t actually require an intention from an artist, only that the observer perceives an intention; that my definition is too narrow, and it excludes works that you are positive count as art; that my restriction of art to emotional and intellectual ends is too arbitrary, as both are technically elements of human bodily experience and thus mechanical and physical ends should be equally valid; that I’ve called a particular work art when it doesn’t meet your definition; that I’ve denied that a work is art when it does; that my evaluation of Infinifactory, despite its dichotomous nature, still fails to capture your opinion about it; and many more!

 My personal ad hoc theory is that this lag results from the fact that so many players broadly insist that all games are art indiscriminately; this heightens the aversion of unconvinced parties who are primarily aware of what seem to them to be high-profile non-art objects in the gaming space (like the multiplayer aspects of many popular FPS and sport video games).
-In order to spread game studies more widely into schools and universities, the gaming community will need to first accept a position that is compatible with two potentially uncomfortable points: (1) that certain games and even certain game genres are straightforwardly more apt candidates for broad consideration as works of art than others, and (2) that acceptance of games as art will mean tolerating the perspective that developing skill within a given game can be a form of engaged reading or engaged viewing of an art object, rather than an end unto itself.
+In order to spread game studies more widely into schools and universities, the gaming community will need to first accept a position that is compatible with two potentially uncomfortable points: (1) that certain games and even certain game genres are straightforwardly more appropriate candidates for broad consideration as works of art than others, and (2) that acceptance of games as art will mean tolerating the perspective that developing skill within a given game can be a form of engaged reading or engaged viewing of an art object, rather than an end unto itself.
 Games can always be enjoyed in a casual fashion for the purpose of entertainment, but what I foresee people studying extensively in the humanities programs of the future are not just games but works of “gamely fiction.”

 Again, this is not to say that all great games communicate stories, although many do.
 “Gamely” attributes would simply be those relating to gameplay (i.e. interactivity, and variability within a limited range).
 Therefore, a thorough close reading of a game as a work of art should always include a reading of the gameplay.
 And a work of gamely fiction would be a work of art which makes excellent use of its medium’s unique elements (as opposed to a work of literary fiction or a work of cinema, which would almost always lack gamely attributes).

-But no progress can be made in this field when people can not get clear on what it would mean to call a game art in the first place; when the majority of players who automatically insist that games can be art seem openly hostile to approaches which treat games as works of art; and when some people carry on working with games as objects of study as though they are just like books or just like movies.
+At any rate, no progress can be made in the popular segment of this field when people can not get clear on what it would mean to call a game art in the first place; when the majority of players who automatically insist that games can be art nevertheless seem openly hostile to approaches which actually treat games as works of art; and when some people carry on working with games as objects of study as though they are just like books or just like movies.
 Every game can potentially be approached as art, but not every player actually wants to approach every game as art, and not every game is equally apt for such an approach.